-Feeling the death of Prince and thinking about my earliest encounters with his music.
-I was ten or eleven years old, cruising Woodward Avenue in downtown Detroit.
-It was me and my sister in her snow white 1979 RX-7 with red pinstripes.
+My earliest encounters with the music of Prince was in the late 70s/early 80s.
+I was about ten years old, cruising Detroit's Woodward Avenue with my big sister.
+She had a brand new snow white RX-7 with red pinstripes and a massive sound system for the time.
 With the radio tuned to 107.5 we listened as the legendary disc jockey The Electrifying Mojo called another session of the Midnight Funk Association to order–an on air ritual he performed to gather the forces of Soul every night.
 The show began with Mojo asking listeners to solemly swear their solidarity to the MFA as he called it.
-If we were at home, he told us to turn on our porch lights; if we were driving he said toot our horns and flash our lights.
+If we were at home, he told us to turn on our porch lights; if we were driving he asked that we toot our horns and flash our lights.
 Dozens of cars would flash and honk as they cruised the avenue while the girls working street corners stood for a moment with their right hands raised, all of us showing that we were "down in Motown." (check out this link to hear one of these funky rituals)

 And then the music played.

 I was a Mojo devotee and a card carrying member of the MFA.
 Many school nights I stayed up past my bedtime, tuning in and receiving the broadcast, getting butterflies of excitement in my stomach when Prince songs like Annie Christian, Dirty Mind, Party Up, or Controversy came on.
 His music was far out, bizarre, and subterranean for the time yet always groovy.
 Mojo loved Prince.
 He broke him to the Detroit scene which Prince often referred to as his second home town.
 Mojo would play extended versions of songs, or whole sides of Prince records like he was trying to ensure their riffs made a solid groove in our collective psyches.

 In a way, Prince became a role model for me.